 You are eligible for OS-HELP if you meet all of the below criteria:

 - you are an Australian citizen or permanent humanitarian visa holder or a New Zealand Special Category Visa (NZ SCV) holder who has met the long-term residency requirements.

 - you have not received an OS-HELP loan on more than one other occasion

-- you are enrolled in an undergraduate or postgraduate course with an Australian provider as a Commonwealth supported student and have succesfully completed one year of full-time study (1 EFTSL) in the degree course you will study overseas.
+- you are enrolled in an undergraduate or postgraduate program with an Australian provider as a Commonwealth supported student and have successfully completed one year of full-time study (1 EFTSL) in the degree program you will study overseas.
 This is equivalent to 80 credit points at Western Sydney University.
 Students enrolled in a full-fee place are not eligible

-- your overseas study i.e. session or year-long exchange, clinical placement, internship, study tour will count towards your Western Sydney University course requirements in which you are enrolled (see definitions of exchange and non-exchange students for more information)
+- your overseas study i.e. term or year-long exchange, clinical placement, internship, study tour will count towards your Western Sydney University program requirements in which you are enrolled (see definitions of exchange and non-exchange students for more information)

-- you will have at least 0.125 EFTSL of your course of study left to complete once you have finished your overseas study (equivalent to 10 Western Sydney University credit points)
+- you will have at least 0.125 EFTSL of your program of study left to complete once you have finished your overseas study (equivalent to 10 Western Sydney University credit points)

 - you meet the tax file number (TFN) requirements